carpentries/training-template/README.md

 # training-template

-This repository is [Software Carpentry][swc-site] and [Data Carpentry][dc-site]'s template for creating websites for instructor training workshops.
+This repository is [The Carpentries'][carpentry-site] template for creating websites for Instructor Training workshops.

 1. Please *do not fork this repository directly on GitHub.*
     Instead, please use GitHub's importer following [the instructions below](#creating-a-repository)